ros-controls/ros2_control/controller_manager/doc/userdoc.rst

 lock_memory (optional; bool; default: false for a non-realtime kernel, true for a realtime kernel) Locks the memory of the ``controller_manager`` node at startup to physical RAM in order to avoid page faults and to prevent the node from being swapped out to disk.
-  Find more information about the setup for memory locking in the following link : `How to set ulimit values <https://access.redhat.com/solutions/61334>`_
+  Find more information about the setup for memory locking in the following link: `How to set ulimit values <https://access.redhat.com/solutions/61334>`_
-  The following command can be used to set the memory locking limit temporarily : ``ulimit -l unlimited``.
+  The following command can be used to set the memory locking limit temporarily: ``ulimit -l unlimited``.

 cpu_affinity (optional; int (or) int_array;)
   Sets the CPU affinity of the ``controller_manager`` node to the specified CPU core.